Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Gradient-Based Algorithm for Stationary Point Convergence

-In practice, however, the neural-network-based policies \(\pi_\theta\) and \(C_\phi\) may deviate from these “ideal” controls.
-A straightforward way to nudge the networks closer is to add a \emph{normalization penalty} that measures how far the learned policy is from \(\bigl(C^{\mathrm{PMP}},\,\pi^{\mathrm{PMP}}\bigr)\).
+However, the neural-network-based policies $\pi_{\theta}$ and $C_{\phi}$ may deviate from these ideal controls.
+A straightforward way to nudge the networks closer is to add an alignment penalty that measuring how far the learned policy is from $\bigl(C^{\mathrm{PMP}},\pi^{\mathrm{PMP}}\bigr)$.
+Specifically, we define